 If a parent fails to pay the total amount of child support they owe or does not do so on time, they impact the other parent’s ability to provide for their child.
 In these circumstances, the recipient parent can file a motion to enforce the previous child support order and hold the paying parent accountable for failing to follow through.
 In some cases, the court may impose fines or even send someone to jail for not paying court-ordered child support.

-Our attorneys have years of experience in family law matters and are well-respected in their fields.
+Our attorneys have years of experience in family law and are well-respected in their fields.
 We take a proactive and measured approach to ensuring our clients and their children are set up for success.
-Contact a Murray child support lawyer at Full Circle Family Law today to schedule a consultation.
+Contact us today to schedule a consultation.